-Incense, candles, fireworks, and open flames are not allowed in any housing facility.
-University policy strictly prohibits the possession and/ or discharge of fireworks or any type of explosive device in or around campus.
+Incense, candles, and open flames are not allowed in any housing facility.
+Barbecues are permitted only in designated areas.
+University policy strictly prohibits the possession and/or discharge of fireworks or any type of explosive device in or around all housing facilities.